GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * In this way we will backpropagate the parameters and taking optimizer.step()

 # Accuracy calculation
-* So accuracy is the generally defined as how goood our model is predicting.
+* So accuracy is the generally defined as how good our model is predicting.
 * Here we are not doing a classification problem so we are not comparing indexes.
 * So i decide i decide to compare pixel-wise accuarcy.
 * I will compare only real-values in a floating number.
 * We will not do a equality check on the entire number because a floating numbers cannot be equal.
 * SO we will convert it into int format and we will check them.
+* That means we will convert the entire pixels to integer format and compare onebyone respectively.
 * Below is the code for calculation of accurcay.
 ```
  correct1 = output1.long().eq(target1.long().view_as(output1.long())).float().mean().item() # converting them to long and comparing them.